 In all that time there have been very little advancements in sanitary products.
 We can talk to people on the other side of the world with our smart phones, but we can’t produce a feminine hygiene product that meets a woman’s needs when she is on her period.
 If that’s not period problems, I don’t know what is.

 When I was 12 my Mum took me to the doctors to see if they could do anything about the horrendous period pains I was experiencing.
 They couldn’t.
 It was in my (male) doctors opinion “something I had to put up with as a woman”.
-Sadly attitudes haven’t changed that much.
+Sadly some doctors attitudes towards women’s health issues haven’t changed that much.

 An article published in The Independent last month revealed that period pains can be as painful as having a heart attack, yet men complaining of abdominal pain are treated quicker then women.
 Is it any wonder I want done with periods when they just aren’t taken seriously.